DLOERA951/diegss/README.md

-# diegss Hello I'm just tryin gthis for the first time.
+# diegss Hello I'm just trying this for the first time.